Socialist Party (Belgium)

-The Socialist Party (Parti socialiste /fr/, PS) is a social democratic French-speaking political party in Belgium.
+The Socialist Party (Parti socialiste /fr/, PS; Sozialistische Partei) is a social democratic French-speaking and German-speaking political party in Belgium.
 As of the 2024 elections, it is the fourth largest party in the Belgian Chamber of Representatives and the second largest Francophone party.
 The party is led by Paul Magnette.
-The party supplies the Minister-president of the French Community (Rudy Demotte), and the Brussels-Capital Region (Rudi Vervoort).
-In the German-speaking community, the party is known as the Sozialistische Partei (SP).
+The party supplies the minister-president of the French Community (Rudy Demotte), and the Brussels-Capital Region (Rudi Vervoort).
+In the German-speaking Community, the party is known as the Sozialistische Partei (SP).

 The PS is very commonly part of governing coalitions, and dominates most local authorities because of the extremely fragmented nature of Belgian political institutions, particularly in Francophone areas.
 In the years since 1999, the PS has simultaneously controlled five regional executive bodies: the Government of the French Community, the Walloon Government, the Government of the Brussels-Capital Region, as well as the COCOF, a local subsidiary in Brussels of the French Community Government, and the Government of the German-speaking Community.

-The party, or its members, have from time to time been brought into connection with criminal activities and political scandals, mostly concerning bribery and financial fraud (Cools assassination, Agusta scandal, Dassault Affair, Carolorégienne affair, ICDI affair).
-The Carolorégienne affair caused Jean-Claude Van Cauwenberghe to step down as Minister-President of the Walloon region.
+The party, or its members, have from time to time been brought into connection with criminal activities and political scandals, mostly concerning bribery and financial fraud (Cools assassination, Agusta scandal, Dassault affair, Carolorégienne affair, ICDI affair).
+The Carolorégienne affair caused Jean-Claude Van Cauwenberghe to step down as minister-president of Wallonia.

 Ideology

-The PS is a centre-left party.
-Its ideology and image are a mix of social democracy and modern electoral marketing.
-In its political program, the party identifies as progressive and eco-socialist.
+The PS is a social democratic political party.
+It is generally positioned in the centre-left or left of the political spectrum.

+On its current platform, the party identifies as progressive and eco-socialist.
+It advocates for traditional socialist values such as equality, social justice, and (international) solidarity.
+It is also committed to tax reform, better and more accessible health care, expanding the social safety net, and strengthening women's rights.